-No, you don’t; you compete with your 2017 FIRST STEAMWORKS robot.
+No, you don’t; you compete with your 2018 FIRST POWER UP robot.
 We’ll also spot you five pounds on the weight limit (meaning 125 pounds without bumpers and battery) to allow you to make your robot more robust.

 Do we have to bag and tag our robot?

 No–we know you have demos to do between April and October!